canokeys/canokey-documentation/content/userguide/CTAP.md

 - Up to 64 sets of discoverable credentials (resident keys)
 - HMAC extension support
 - Ed25519 algorithm

+From firmware version 2.0.0, CanoKey also supports the following features:
-- Support for Discoverable Credentials management (firmware version ≧ 2.0.0)
+- Discoverable Credentials management
-- Support for PIN Protocol 2 (firmware version ≧ 2.0.0)
+- PIN Protocol 2
-- Support for Credential Blob (firmware version ≧ 2.0.0)
+- Credential Blob
-- Support for Large Blob (firmware version ≧ 2.0.0)
+- Large Blob

+From firmware version 3.0.0, CanoKey experimentally supports the SM2 algorithm.

-## Primary Uses
+## 2. Primary Uses

-### Multi-Factor Authentication
+### 2.1 Multi-Factor Authentication

 CanoKey can be used for two-factor authentication on many [websites](https://2fa.directory/int/).